The Best Wireless Keyboards For Work & Gaming In 2022

 If that doesn’t work, you have a second option: open Microsoft’s Mouse and Keyboard Center by searching or it in your start bar.
 If your keyboard is Bluetooth-enabled, and not a standard radio receiver, there will be different steps in the setup wizard, which will connect your device for you.

 Mac - Apple has been utilizing Bluetooth technology since their very first wireless device, so it’s a lot more straightforward.
 Whether it’s the Apple magic keyboard or another option for iPad or your desktop Mac, you’ll be able to use Apple’s built-in Bluetooth connectivity feature via the Bluetooth Preferences menu.
 Your Mac will scan for devices, and while your product is in Discoverable Mode, your Mac will locate and pair your device.
 For earlier Apple wireless devices, check out this guide from Apple on how to connect.

 Q: Can I connect my wireless keyboard to a Smart TV and smartphone?

 A: Along with computer connectivity, the best wireless keyboards can also connect to both Smart TVs and smartphones.
 Most are compatible with the more prominent TV brands around, and you can trust them to work with Android, Windows, and iOS devices.

-Smart TV - Smart TVs boast the capability to recognize a wireless keyboard through both USB receiver and, with more modern TVs, Bluetooth.
+Smart TV - Smart TVs boast the capability to recognize a keyboard through both USB receivers and, with more modern TVs, Bluetooth.
 This will also allow you to browse seamlessly through streaming services and gaming platforms, eliminating the laborious process of pressing the directional buttons on your remote control to type in whatever show or channel you want to access.

 Q: How to know if batteries are weak and how to replace them?

-Changing the battery should be simple enough, and there will either be a clip-in section securing the batteries, or you may need to find a mini screwdriver top open the back of the keyboard and swap them out.
+Changing the battery should be simple enough, and there will either be a clip-in section securing the batteries, or you may need to find a mini screwdriver to open the back of the keyboard and swap them out.